CluelessD3v/MouseCaster/README.md

 Not only that, but having to write this much code, at least in my opinion is a regression when you can just do `Mouse.Target` with the legacy API...

-Now, that said, I am not at all trying to make my own Mouse Wrapper, which takes us to.
+That said, I am not at all trying to make my own Mouse Wrapper, which takes us to.

 <br>

 ## Disclaimer
-I wrote this module with a very specific use case in mind, which is current project, a tile based RTS, I needed a ray cast function that allowed me to Ignore everything but Tiles. hence why this is not an attempt of a new Mouse API in roids (but it can very well end up being that, it all depends in the needs of my game) I don’t think I’m nearly as good of a scripter to pull that off, and to be clear, please consider the following:
+I wrote this module with a very specific use case in mind: Casting a ray from the mouse, and rapidly determine if an instance should be ignored or returned.
+This is achieved by checking if an instance is tagged with a collection service tag that should be ignored.

 *the module can change at any time depending in my project needs, if something is not working or just does not fly with me I will just delete it, there is no proper changelog and updates are not planned, they just come as I develop, I just made the the repo public cause maybe someone could find it useful*
 <br>

 if you need a full fledged mouse module, here are some options I found to be great:

 <br>